adamavenir/talkto/README.md

 ## Well, okay.

-You so *also* have to make sure a couple other details are square.
+So you *also* have to make sure a couple other little details are square.

 Namely: